 There is less research on this too.
 Your body loses potassium when you consume excess alcohol (14).
 Coconut water helps replenish this electrolyte and might cure the horrible hangovers that usually follow.

 5. Can Lower Blood Glucose Levels

-Coconut water also combats oxidative stress – a condition quite prevalent during diabetes (16).
+Coconut water also combats oxidative stressi XA condition caused by an imbalance between the creation and buildup of oxygen radicals in cells and the ability to detoxify them. – a condition quite prevalent during diabetes (16).
 It may also lower the levels of hemoglobin A1c, the higher levels of which increase diabetes risk (17), (18).

 You can also make coconut water a part of your diabetes meal (19).
 It contains fiber and is comparatively low in carbs.

 We suggest you only go for unsweetened coconut water.
 Packaged coconut water may contain artificial sweeteners.

 In studies, coconut water intake helped expel excess potassium, citrate, and chlorine from the body (20).
 This can cut down the risk of kidney stones.